Quality Rated - Help

 1. What is Quality Rated?

-Quality Rated is a tiered quality rating and improvement system used to assess, improve, and communicate the level of quality in early and school‐age care and education programs.
+Quality Rated is a quality rating and improvement system used to assess, improve, and communicate the level of quality in early and school‐age care and education programs.
 Similar to rating systems for other service-related industries like hotels and restaurants, Quality Rated assigns a quality rating to early and school‐age care and education programs that meet a set of defined program standards.

 2. Why should I participate?